SnowflakeCoder/programming/General/Testing Types.md

 **Beta Testing**: The beta test is **conducted at customer sites** by the end-user of the software.
 This version is **released for the limited number of users** for testing in real time environment.

+### Non-functional Testing

+- **Performance Testing**: Performance testing is concerned with <u>evaluating the overall system's performance and collecting metrics such as availability, response time, and stability</u>.
+It is designed to test the **run-time performance of software** within the context of an integrated system.
+It is used to test **speed and effectiveness of program.
+- **Load Testing**: Load testing is a technique that verifies <u>whether the application can handle the expected load</u>.
-**Stress Testing**: In this we **gives unfavorable conditions** to the system and check how they perform in those condition.
+- **Stress Testing**: In this we **gives unfavorable conditions** to the system and check how they perform in those condition.
 Example: Test cases that require maximum memory or other resources, may cause thrashing in a virtual OS, may cause excessive disk usage.

-**Performance Testing**: It is designed to test the **run-time performance of software** within the context of an integrated system.It is used to test **speed and effectiveness of program**, what is the performance of the system in the given load.
-It is also called **load testing**.
+- Volume Testing
+- Security Testing
+- Compatibility Testing
+- Install Testing
+- Recovery Testing
+- Reliability Testing
+- Usability Testing
+- Compliance Testing
+- Localization Testing

 ## Black Box vs White Box Testing